 What more will you be getting to process the Payroll with an application connected to the banking system?

-So with such applications, you can now make payments directly to your employee’s bank account without any hassle.
-That is why companies are moving to connected banking for processing the Payroll.
+You can now make payments directly to your employee’s bank account without any hassle.
+It is one of the major reasons companies are moving to connected banking to process payroll.

 Let us understand how related banking works.
 Your company uses HR and payroll applications to manage the employee’s Attendance, Leave, and Payroll.

-The same application will allow you to add the bank details of your employees, and after doing so, you will be able to send payments straight to their bank accounts without having the trouble to stand in the queue to deposit the cash.
+The same application will allow you to add the bank details of your employees.
+You will be able to send payments straight to their bank accounts without having the trouble to stand in the queue to deposit the cash.

 Payroll processing is a time-consuming task. requiring HR executives to review payroll data, create salary accounts, process payroll, and generate payslips for employees.

-Previously, HR administrators had two separate systems, one for managing employees’ attendance and leave and processing salary to bank accounts.
+Earlier, HR administrators had two separate systems.
+They use one for managing employees’ attendance and leave and the other for processing salaries to bank accounts.

 As a result, they often find it difficult to manage two distinct systems without HR and Payroll software.